profile-pic

 Sasken Technologies

 Led customer engagement and solution strategy across platform engineering, cloud, data analytics and AI using AWS and GCP data and AI services on cloud.
-Successfully delivered 50+ cloud-native solutions spanning cloud, data analytics, AI and infrastructure modernization.
-Spearheaded development of GenAI-powered customer support enterprise workflows using OpenAI and Google Vertex AI, achieving a 40% reduction in support response time.
-Enabled AI-assisted coding to boost development accuracy by 25%.
-Architected integrated Agentic AI automation workflows combining IoT, real-time event processing, and advanced analytics.
-Delivered scalable Data Lakehouse platforms using GCP, AWS, Snowflake, Databricks, Apache Iceberg, and Spark.
-Delivered a high-scale EV Charging Central Platform integrating IoT, Smart Meters, Charging Infrastructure, and Electric Vehicles.
-Implemented OCPP protocol and scalable WebSocket servers with IoT connectivity for metering, telemetry, and control.
+Spearheaded development of GenAI-powered enterprise agents, optimizations using OpenAI and Google Vertex AI, resulting in 40% reduction in support response time and 25% improvement in code quality.
+Delivered scalable Connected Data platforms using GCP, AWS, Snowflake, Databricks, Apache Iceberg.
+Delivered a high-scale EV Charging Central Platform integrating IoT, Smart Meters, Charging Infrastructure.

 Director